|

 Instructor: Michele Sweeney

-These cooking classes are a great fit for home cooks who want to build their skills, try new techniques, and feel more confident in the kitchen.
-Whether you're a beginner or seasoned kitchen warrior, these classes are for anyone who values community, accessibility, and learning from home without sacrificing the hands-on experience.
-These courses offer a supportive, flexible learning environment that makes cooking approachable and fun for everyone.
+These live, online cooking classes are a great fit for home cooks who want to build their skills, try new techniques, and feel more confident in the kitchen.
+Whether you are a beginner or seasoned kitchen warrior, these classes are for anyone who values community, accessibility, and learning from home without sacrificing the hands-on experience.

 |